-There will be a \$25 fee for NSF payments, plus any late fees until the NSF payment is paid in full, and any fees charged to me due to the NSF.
+There will be a \$35 fee for NSF payments, plus any late fees until the NSF payment is paid in full, and any fees charged to me due to the NSF.
 After the first incident, termination will be considered.

 Late pick-up fee of \$10.00 per minute per child will be charged for every minute after scheduled pick-up time and will be due before the child returns to care.
 This late pick-up fee is not intended to extend your child's hours of care, and abuse of this policy will result in termination of our agreement.
+You must arrange a late pickup at least a day in advance to avoid the late fee.
 If picking-up the child on time becomes a problem, the scheduled pick-up time can always be discussed.
 Late drop-off does not justify late pick-up.
 My personal and family time is important to me; however, this time doesn't start until I've finished cleaning, planning, etc. at the end of the day after the children leave.
 Please be respectful of my time.

-I do not offer a decrease in tuition for additional children from the same family since I don't decrease the amount of care to those children.
+I do not offer a decrease in tuition for additional children from the same family since I don't decrease the amount of care, food, supplies, etc. for those children.

 As needed, but usually yearly, an increase in tuition will be considered.
 Costs are constantly rising and with any job, a merit or cost of living raise is considered.
 You will always be given at least a 30 day notice of any increase.
-I'm always willing to discuss what your tuition covers, but just a few things to remember is that I will often have children in care for 60 hours a week plus hours spent in evenings and weekends for meal and curriculum preparation, cleaning and training.
+I'm always willing to discuss what your tuition covers, but just a few things to remember is that I will often have children in care for 60 hours a week plus hours spent mornings/evenings and weekends for meal and curriculum preparation, cleaning and training.
+I also provide almost everything for the children at almost no cost to the families, and I've given huge discounts from grants resulting in a huge loss of income.